top of page

 Adoption Fee:

-Your adoption fee is fully transferable to another adoptable if the 30-day trial is not a success.
+Your adoption fee is fully transferable to another adoptable if the 30-day trial is not a success or 1/2 of the adoption fee will be refunded upon request

 Forever Return Policy:

-However, as part of our contract, if for any reason throughout the adoptee’s lifetime that you are unable to keep or care for them, they must be returned to RARE.
+After 30 day trial expires - As part of our contract, if for any reason throughout the adoptee’s lifetime that you are unable to keep or care for them, they must be returned to RARE, providing that RARE can find a foster or adopter (min.
+14 days notice).

 Couple having a 30 day adoption trial